 In this article we are going to examine the difficulties older men face with joint pain and the need to lose weight and eat a healthier lifestyle.
 We will look at three studies that get inside the man’s head to show how difficult this can be for him.

-Let’s start with a May 2017 study out of the United Kingdom from a journal called Disability and Rehabilitation.
-In this study the problems of disability in men who are told they need to be on a healthy diet so they could increase their chances of successful rehabilitation from knee replacement are discussed.
+In this paper, first published on line in May 2017 researchers examined the problems of disability in men who are told they need to be on a healthy diet so they could increase their chances of successful rehabilitation from knee replacement are discussed.

 This comes from researchers at Oxford University: Here are the study’s learning points and highlights: